10 Unmissable hikes in Thailand

 Long tail boats float on the crystal clear surrounding the island of Koh Phi Phi, Thailand

-10. Night jungle trek, Khao Sok National Park – Unique experience with a guided tour
+10. Night jungle trek, Khao Sok National Park - One of the most unique hikes in Thailand

 Distance: Various (our trek was only a 3km circular trail)